Tumultuous Beginning

 “What?”

-The elderly mage stepped back, clasping his hands.
+He stepped back, hands clasped behind him once more.
 “After ten centuries, the spell’s strength over him shall wane and he’ll reenter the world.”

-“Owyn has been removed from time’s steady march, so the next time his feet tread upon the ground, his physical body won’t be any different from what it was today.”
+“Owyn has been removed from time’s steady march.
+When his feet next greet this ground, his physical body won’t be any different from what it was today.”

 “What’s going to happen to him?”

-With a chuckle, Thobin flicked Vorona’s nose as his lips curled into a smirk.
-“Unfortunately, the only difference will be the loss of his magical abilities, since my spell will devour them to sustain itself.”
+With a mocking chuckle, Thobin flicked Vonora’s nose as his lips curled into a smirk.
+“The only difference will be the loss of his magical abilities, since my spell devours it in order to sustain itself.”

 “When he finally breaks free, he’ll be a regular person?”